zalando/friboo/template/README.md

 ## Development

-In order to try the template out without releasing to clojars, install it to the local `~/.m2` and specify `--snapshots` flag:
+In order to try the template out without releasing to clojars, install it to the local `~/.m2` and specify `--snapshot` flag:

 ```
 $ lein install
 $ cd ../..
-$ lein new friboo <project> --snapshots
+$ lein new friboo <project> --snapshot
 ```

 ## Testing